Redwood Logistics: Understanding FAK (Freight All Kinds)

 How Can a FAK Help Your Rates?

-Shipping companies can benefit from negotiating a FAK with their carriers.
-Furthermore, it is often more advantageous to move certain types of freight when using a FAK pricing strategy.
-Here are some examples of situations where shippers will benefit by utilizing a FAK to determine their shipping costs.
+You can benefit from negotiating a FAK with your carriers.
+Furthermore, you'll often find it more advantageous to move certain types of freight when using a FAK pricing strategy.
+Here are some examples of situations where you'll benefit by utilizing a FAK to determine your shipping costs.

 When shipping freight in a low freight class